Gouache Hints & Tips

 Opacity

-All the Designers' Gouache colours are more opaque than Artists' Water Colours.
+All the Designers' Gouache colours are more opaque than Professional Water Colours.
 However, the degree to which they cover does vary.
 The relative opacity of the colours is marked on the colour chart.
-When overpainting in layers, the relative ‘staining’ (bleeding) properties of the colours are indicated on the colour chart.
+When overpainting in layers, the relative 'staining' (bleeding) properties of the colours are indicated on the colour chart.

 Recommended Colour Palette